ozengnr/portfolio/content/blog/2023-03-30-nps-part1/index.Rmd

   - nps
   - operations
 subtitle: 'What it is, what it is not'
-excerpt: 'Despite all the disadvantages, there is an important reason NPS is still the leading advocacy measurement method: Your advocates give you feedback for free. '
+excerpt: 'Despite all the disadvantages, there is an important reason NPS is still the leading advocacy measurement method: Your advocates give you feedback for free.'
-summary: 'Despite all the disadvantages, there is an important reason NPS is still the leading advocacy measurement method: Your advocates give you feedback for free. '
+summary: 'Despite all the disadvantages, there is an important reason NPS is still the leading advocacy measurement method: Your advocates give you feedback for free.'
 draft: no
+layout: single-sidebar
 series: ~
-layout: single
-thumbnail: 'featured.jpg'
 ---

 *This is a slightly altered version of my article that originally appeared on February 11, 2022 on my [Medium page.](https://medium.com/@ozengnr/nps-part1-5f4c6b1537df)*